 Note: The liability of special reserve mentioned above means non-compulsory automobile liability insurance reserve had been provisioned before January 1, 2011.
-In addition, Article 8 4 of Various Provisions of Insurance Industry and Financial Supervisory Commission, R.O.C.
-(Taiwan) Jin Guan Bao Cai Zi No.1002509161 on June, 16, 2011 also have set the standard that the business of commercial earthquake insurance and typhoon flood insurance should provision various reserve, which is the base of recovered special reserve as of December 31, 2021 and 2020.
+In addition, Financial Supervisory Commission, R.O.C.
+(Taiwan) Jin Guan Bao Cai Zi No.11101405951, which is the base of recovered special reserve for the years ended December 31, 2022 and 2021.

-2) Special reserves -Other
+2) Special reserve -Other